Cray-HPE/sat/docs/man/sat.8.rst

 The System Admin Toolkit (SAT) is a command line utility meant to be run from the Bastion Inception Sentinel (BIS) server.
-Its purpose is to assist admins with troubleshooting and querying information about the Shasta system and its components at large.
+Its purpose is to assist admins with troubleshooting and querying information about the system and its components at large.

 This utility operates via "subcommands", and each has its own manual page.